Tambe-Jeevan/Tambe-Jeevan/README.md

 <h2>About Me</h2>
 <h3 align="center">
   Hello!
-I am <strong>Jeevan Tambe</strong>, a passionate BE IT graduated student with a keen interest in software development, data analytics.
+I am <strong>Jeevan Tambe</strong>, a passionate BE IT graduated student with a keen interest in software development.
 </h3>

 <!--<ul>